Best Chicken Breeds for Beginners (2026 Picks)

 Egg production: 200 to 240 brown eggs per year.
 Slightly lower than some other breeds on this list, but they lay more consistently through winter than many others.

 Temperament: Calm but can be aloof.
-They're not aggressive, but they're not the most cuddly breed either.
+Not aggressive, but not the most cuddly breed either.
 They tend to stick to their own group in mixed flocks.

 Hardiness: Exceptional cold hardiness.
 Their rose comb (flat and close to the head) is much less prone to frostbite than single combs.
 If you live in Minnesota, Maine, or anywhere with brutal winters, Wyandottes are a top pick.

 Appearance: The Silver Laced variety is stunning.
 Each feather is white with a black border.
-They also come in Gold Laced, Blue, and several other patterns.
+They also come in Gold Laced, Blue, Buff, Black, and several other patterns.

 | Stat | Details |